grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 They carried out the maneuver without incident.
 Shakes brought the _Gnat_ up under the _Prospect_ and connected to the mating collar.
 When he popped the hatch, Chips was there waiting for him, just like last time.

 "Ah, fuck-ya, Captain Shakes.
-At least I didn't have to weld your fuckin' boat back together to get ya on board this fuckin' time."
+At least I didn't have to weld your fuckin' boat back together to get ya on board this time."

 "Good to see you again too, Chips.
 I'll have you know my boat has been adjusted and tuned to an absolute precision-meister's peak of fuckin' performance.
 The _Gnat_ is now faster, more maneuverable, and louder than any other boat of its size and displacement."